MDU-PHL/bohra/README.md

                         perform SNPS, ASSEMBLIES and ROARY for pan-genome analysis (default: sa) --assembler {shovill,skesa,spades}, -a {shovill,skesa,spades}
-                        Assembler to use. (default: skesa) --cpus CPUS, -c CPUS  Number of CPU cores to run, will define how many rules are run at a time (default: 36) --minaln MINALN, -ma MINALN
+                        Assembler to use. (default: shovill) --cpus CPUS, -c CPUS  Number of CPU cores to run, will define how many rules are run at a time (default: 36) --minaln MINALN, -ma MINALN